 Why you’ll love it

 The mochi normally comes in pink or white, which is quintessentially Japanese and wonderfully cute.
-Daifuku is sweet but not overly sweet with a nice chew to them.
+Daifuku is sweet but not overly sweet, with a nice chew to them.

 Traditional Daifuku is always vegan, but some modern versions may use dairy for their fillings.